Posted on October 7, 2019 and last updated on February 11, 2025

 If you do want to continue to the summit, you might get a bit confused a few times.
 While the trail is tagged with ribbons, it can be hard to see here and there.
 And the initial climb down the rocks of the first peak (“a rock chimney,” according to the AMC guide) is a bit dicey.

 Directions: From the bridge over Moose River, continue on Route 201 for one mile.
-Turn left onto Sandy Stream Road and go .3 miles to a fork.
+Turn left onto Sandy Stream Road and go 0.3 miles to a fork.
 Bear left on Gander Brook Road and continue 4.3 miles to a gated bridge over Wood Stream.
 Park on the right.
 Walk across the bridge and through the gate.
 In 200 feet, you’ll see a grassy track to your right, headed up a hill.
 Follow this almost to the crest of the hill, and you’ll see the tagged footpath to your left.
-From here it’s about .9 miles to the first lovely view where most people conclude their climb.
+From here it’s about 0.9 miles to the first lovely view where most people probably conclude their climb.

 Let me know if you have any trail updates or corrections!